adonoho/DDGPreferences/Readme.md

-If you have default preference values which are different from the state of a freshly initialized object, then you must implement the `DDGPreferences` protocol's single method, -setDefaultPreferences.
+If you have default preference values which are different from the state of a freshly initialized object, then you must implement the `DDGPreferences` protocol's single method, `-setDefaultPreferences`.
 The example application has this method.

 What about synchronizing changes between Apple's Settings app and yours while the app is in the background?
-When your app returns to the foreground, I recommend you read/write the Settings managed values in response to the UIApplicationDidBecomeActiveNotification, UIApplicationWillResignActiveNotification notification pair.
+When your app returns to the foreground, I recommend you read/write the Settings managed values in response to the `UIApplicationDidBecomeActiveNotification`, `UIApplicationWillResignActiveNotification` notification pair.
 The example app shows one way to do this.
 All other coordination with the Settings app is handled by `DDGPreferences`.